JosePamplona/Dockerized-Elixir-Workbench/README.md

     ./app name <PROJECT_NAME>
     ```

-1. In order to create a new phoenix project, run the following command:
+1. In order to create a new Phoenix project, run the following command:

     ```sh
     ./app init